ibm-cloud-docs/direct-link/direct-link-to-cos.md

 }
 ```

-See [Select regions and endpoints]](/docs/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-select-regions-and-endpoints) for a list of private endpoints for use in these `proxy_pass` entries.
+See [Endpoints and storage locations]](/docs/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-endpoints-iaas) for a list of private endpoints for use in these `proxy_pass` entries.

 **Tips:**